Rotisserie Chicken Tortilla Soup

 • Change up the protein.
 Substitute the shredded chicken with shredded pork, beef, or carnitas for a south-of-the-border twist.

 • Add more veggies.
 Diced carrots, zucchini, or poblano peppers add bursts of color and nutrients.
 Sauté them with the onions for extra flavor.
-Try adding in a handful of spinach, kale, or swiss chard for a vitamin boost and a vibrant green hue.
+Try adding in a handful of spinach, kale, or Swiss chard for a vitamin boost and a vibrant green hue.

 • Kick up the heat.
 Add jalapeños, seeds and all, for a fiery kick.
 Serrano peppers or a pinch of cayenne pepper can also crank up the heat.
 Chipotle pepper adds a smoky depth of flavor with a subtle heat.
 Start with a little and adjust to your preference.